 And it hasn’t been an accident.
 An important aspect of the Neo-New is that a general audience isn’t the goal anymore.
 In fact the idea of a general audience for anything seems antiquated; like the Burning Man festival say, or a Star Trek convention, the goal now is to attract a core group of highly motivated, highly informed people who together create a culture.
 Think of Harley riders going to Sturgis North Dakota, or world leaders going to Davos Switzerland, or Insane Clown Posse fans at the Juggalo festival in Michigan.
 Brand identification, and loyalty to that brand, is far more important than sheer numbers, and often times emphasizing the marginalized status of a smaller group can make brand identification that much easier.
 We no longer live in a homogenized world, where people look like us, or believe in the same gods as us, so it stands to reason that we would find other ways to create a tribal identity, and through it, a shared culture.

-In the art world, brand loyalty has definitely been achieved.
-Its maturation into a series of high-end bazaars, and institutional shows spanning the globe, has cemented the notion of art being the luxury brand for the rich.
+The maturation of the art world into a series of high-end bazaars, and institutional shows spanning the globe, has cemented the notion of art being the luxury brand for the rich.
 Not that this is a completely new concept of course – the Medici’s and the Hapsburgs would recognize it as such and undoubtedly approve.
 What’s different today though is that by endlessly promoting the Neo-New, we are effectively selling a luxury brand based on the idea of freedom, and rebellion.
 Rock music tried something similar in the 50’s and rap music did as well in the 90’s.
 Seeing that methodology recycled once again at an art fair, where freedom and rebellion are once again for sale, is to experience the pure screech of cognitive dissonance.
 Institutions rush to support it, awards are given to those we think embody it.
 Freedom and rebellion become a pretty solid career move.
 So the question really becomes inevitable: If rebellion has this kind of broad institutional and monetary approval, how free and rebellious can it be?

 It’s interesting to think of a world that included artists in that manner - they were integral to civic architecture, to the public square, to church on Sunday.
 In other words, art was an inescapable presence in people’s lives.
 Today, movies and television fill that role, becoming art for most people by default.
 Filmed entertainment is one of the few genres left that fully embraces the idea of making something to attract the widest possible audience.
 That idea now seems foreign to most of us, and even slightly suspicious.
 But it turns out most of us would rather be spectators than doers anyway, which is why the movies are the 20th century’s most important artistic innovation – they allow us to sit in the dark while other people’s art washes over us.